 Counting steps for health?
 Here's how many you really need

 From pricey wearable devices to your phone, it has never been easier to track your daily physical activity, or lack of it.
-And if you're like many Americans — and spend 9-plus hours sitting everyday — chances are you could probably stand to take a few more steps.
+And if you're like many Americans and spend nine-plus hours sitting every day, chances are you could probably stand to take a few more steps.

 But just how many should you aim for if you want to live a longer and healthier life?
 New research suggests 7,000 is a good target.